richard-to/kubernetes-experiments/helloworld_api/README.md

 kubectl apply -f ./kubernetes/minikube-ingress.yml;
 ```

-In order to view the Helloworld API, you'll need to update your `/etc/hosts` file.
+In order to view the Helloworld API, we'll need to update our `/etc/hosts` file.

 You can get the IP of your minikube VM installation using `minikube ip`.
 My IP is `192.168.99.101`.